 “I wouldn’t do that, either,” Denth noted.
 “Stairs are broken in a few places.
 Not much to see, anyway.
 Dirt floor.
 Dirt walls.
 Dirt ceiling.”

-She sighed again, turning away from the door down.
+She sighed again, turning away from the door.

 “What is with you, anyway?” he asked, still not opening his eyes.
 “You haven’t been this nervous before.”

 “I don’t know,” she said.
 “Before I could leave when I wanted.
-Being locked in like this makes me nervous.”
+Being locked in like this makes me anxious.”

 “Doesn’t sound like a very princessly attribute,” Denth noted.

 It isn’t, she realized.
-That sounds like something Siri would say.
+That sounded like something Siri would say.
 What is wrong with me lately?

 She forced herself to sit down on the stool again, folding her hands in her lap, reasserting control of her hair which had rebelliously started to lighten to a brown.
 “Please,” she said, forcing herself to sound calm and patient, “tell me of this place.
 Why did you select this building?”

-Denth cracked an eyelid, regarding her.
+Denth cracked an eyelid.
 “We own it,” he finally said.
 “It’s nice to have safehouses around the city, should you need them.
 But, since we don’t use them very often, we buy the cheapest ones we can.”

 I noticed, Vivenna thought, but fell silent, recognizing how stilted her attempt at conversation had sounded.
 She sat quietly, looking down at her hands, trying to figure out just what had set her on edge.

-It was more than the fight earlier.
+It was more than the fight.
 The truth was, she was worried about how long things in T’Telir were taking.
-Her father should have received her letter two weeks before.
-If that were the case, then he knew exactly what he had done, and he would realize that now two of his daughters were in Hallandren, the kingdom that was planning to attack his own.
+Her father would have received her letter two weeks before.
+If that were the case, then he would immediately see the danger.
+Two of his daughters were in Hallandren, the kingdom that was planning to attack his own.
+She could only hope that when her small group of guides returned to T’Telir, they could convince him she was safe and keep him from doing anything rash.

-She was glad Denth had made her abandon Lemks’ house.
-If her father did send agents to retrieve her, they would probably try to find Lemks first--just as she had herself.
+However, she was glad Denth had made her abandon Lemks’ house.
+If her father did send agents to retrieve her, they would probably try to find Lemks first--just as she had.
 However, a piece of her--a rebellious piece--wished that Denth hadn’t been so insightful.
 If they were still living in Lemks’ home, she might very well have been discovered already.

 And she might be on her way back to Idris.

-She spoke so firm.
+She spoke so firmly to others.
 Indeed, sometimes she felt quite firm.
 Those were the times when she thought about Siri, or her kingdom’s needs.
 However, those times--the princess times--were actually rather rare.
 The rest of the time, she wondered.

 What was she doing?
 She didn’t know about subterfuge or about warfare.
 Everything she was ‘doing’ to help Idris, Denth was really behind.
 True, her ability to show off the Royal Locks appeared to be useful, but somehow she suspected that Denth and his team would have found a way to work without her.

 The problem, then, was the growing understanding within herself.
-All of her preparation and learning amounted to rather little, now that she was actually in T’Telir.
+All of her preparation and learning amounted to rather little.
 She didn’t know how to go about saving Siri.
 She didn’t know what to do about the Breath within her.
 She didn’t even, really, know if she wanted to stay in this insane, over-crowded, over-colored city.

 In short, she was useless.
 And that was one thing, above all else, that her training had never prepared her to deal with.

-“You really want to meet with the Idrians,” Denth asked.
+“You really want to meet with the Idrians?”
+Denth asked.
 Vivenna looked up.
 Outside, it was growing darker as evening approached.